North Lamar Transit Center

 North Lamar Transit Center is a Capital Metropolitan Transportation Authority bus station in Austin, Texas.
 It is located on North Lamar Boulevard on the north side of U.S. Route 183.
-The station features a park and ride lot and is served by several local bus routes as well as MetroRapid Route 801.
-As part of Project Connect, a Capital MetroRail light rail station is expected to be built at the facility; it is planned to be the northern terminus of the system, serving Blue Line and Orange Line trains.
+The station features a park and ride lot and is served by several local bus routes as well as CapMetro Rapid Route 801.
+As part of Project Connect, a CapMetro Rail light rail station is planned to be built at the facility; it is planned to be the northern terminus of the system.